vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

   before removal.
 Defaults to `600` seconds (Splunk default).

 Since Vector does not share Splunk’s internal constraints, we can relax certain protocol requirements to avoid unnecessary complexity.
+For the most part, we will take inspiration from Splunk.
 Specifically,

 * Authentication tokens
   * Enabling indexer acknowledgements will be an overall `splunk_hec` source